What's in the course...

 A Social Smart Drug

-An Italian study found 300 milligrams daily is something of a social smart drug for the elderly, it concluded:
+An Italian study found that 300 milligrams daily is something of a social smart drug for the elderly.
+It concluded:

 [Siberian Ginseng] safely improves some aspects of mental health and social functioning after 4 weeks of therapy, although these differences attenuate with continued use.